zeroincombenze/l10n-italy-supplemental/README.md

 promote its widespread use.

-**zeroincombenze®** is a trademark of [SHS-AV s.r.l.](http://www.shs-av.com/) which distributes Odoo on its own cloud infrastructure and promotes the Odoo widespread use.
+**zeroincombenze®** is a trademark of [SHS-AV s.r.l.](http://www.shs-av.com/) which distributes and promotes **Odoo** ready-to-use on its own cloud infrastructure.
 [Zeroincombenze® distribution](http://wiki.zeroincombenze.org/en/Odoo)
-is mainly based on OCA version of Odoo with some supplemental modules, all free license released.
+is mainly designed for Italian law and markeplace.
+Everytime, every Odoo DB and customized code can be replicated on local server.

 [//]: # (end copyright)
 [![chat with us](http://www.shs-av.com/wp-content/chat_with_us.png)](https://www.zeroincombenze.it/chi-siamo/contatti/)